gitlabhq/gitlab-runner/docs/configuration/init.md

 ```

 After adding these two settings to the systemd unit configuration, you can
-stop the Runner and systemd will use `SIGQUIT` as the kill signal, to stop the
+stop the runner and systemd uses `SIGQUIT` as the kill signal, to stop the
 process.
 Additionally, a 2h timeout is set for the stop command, which
 means that if any jobs don't terminate gracefully before this timeout, systemd
-will just `SIGKILL` the process.
+kills the process by using `SIGKILL`.

 ### Overriding upstart

-For Runners that use upstart create `/etc/init/gitlab-runner.override` with the
+For runners that use upstart create `/etc/init/gitlab-runner.override` with the
 following content:

 ```shell